 too, but it is Mexico where it is observed with the greatest flamboyancy by far.
 Here's dark tourism with a twist – skulls and other symbols of death, not displayed to look grim and sinister, but quite the opposite: to be cheerful!
 Of course, an element in this is to alleviate everyone's fear of death – so there's a darker undercurrent, but on the surface it is plain fun and a celebration of life rather than death!

-Another potential dark(-ish) "sight" may be the wall that the USA
+Another potential dark(-ish) "sight" may be the USA border

-, Texas, currently holds the dubious title of the world's "murder capital".
-Yet, while it may be too rough a turf to explore at any length without putting yourself at unreasonable risk, it is quite possible to hop across the border from El Paso for a quick look … as I did in April 2012, for only half an hour or so, and without ever straying from the main street near the border crossing.
-On the actual border bridge you can get a good view of the border fortifications the US has put in place (see under El Paso
+".
+Yet, while it may still be too rough a turf to explore at any length without putting yourself at unreasonable risk, it is quite possible to hop across the border from El Paso for a quick look … as I did in April 2012, for only half an hour or so, and without ever straying from the main street near the border crossing.
+On the actual border bridge you can get a good view of the border fortifications the US has put in place (yes, that "wall" that Donald Trump demanded has long already existed here ... see under El Paso

 for more info and a few images).